libp2p/specs/connections/optimistic-multistream.md

 In practice, protocol support is stable enough that optimistic negotiation succeeds in the vast majority of cases.

-Implementations SHOULD NOT use optimistic negotiation on the **first** stream to a peer when no prior protocol knowledge is available.
+Implementations MAY skip optimistic negotiation when no prior protocol knowledge is available.

 ## Requirements